-We carry out a “canvass” every year to ensure that the electoral register is up to date between July and November, ready for the publication of a revised register on 1 December each year.
+We carry out a “canvass” every year between July and November to ensure that the electoral register is up to date, ready for the publication of a revised register on 1 December each year.
 Every household in North Kesteven is sent a Household Enquiry Form (HEF).
 It is addressed to “the occupier” and the purpose of the form is to confirm who lives at your address.
 This means we can invite other residents, including any 16 and 17 year-olds, to register to vote if we need to and also start the process to delete any previous residents if they are still registered at the property.

-Responding will only takes a few minutes to complete and return the form and will help to ensure that your name is added to the Electoral Register if necessary and that all the details for the property are correct.
+It only takes a few minutes to complete and return the form and this will help to ensure that your name is added to the Electoral Register if necessary and that all the details for the property are correct.

 It is a legal requirement to respond and to provide the information requested; if you don’t you could be fined up to £1000.

 We will ask you to confirm that the details of those living at that address and registered to vote are correct.
 You need to include the name and nationality of everyone aged 16 or over who is resident and eligible to register to vote if their names are not already pre-printed on the form.
 If there are no eligible residents, you should state why this is the case.

 If anyone listed on the HEF is not living at your address, their name/s should be clearly crossed through.
 Anyone in the household can respond to the letter.